Clavicle Fracture (Broken Collarbone)

 What is a Clavicle Fracture?

 A clavicle fracture is a broken collarbone.
-This can occur in patients of all ages from a variety of traumatic causes.
-It is a very common injury.
+This can occur in patients of all ages from a variety of traumatic causes, and is a very common injury.

 The collarbone is a structure that serves as a strut to the shoulder.
 It helps keep your arm in the right position for overhead activity and allows your muscles to be under the correct tension to maintain strength.

-X-rays are used to evaluate the location, type, and severity of the clavicle fracture.
+X-rays are used to evaluate the location, type, and severity of the broken bone.
 This helps doctors and patients make an informed decision on treatment.
 Often 2 or more x-rays are taken in the standing position to show the injury pattern.

 Clavicle fractures do not always require surgery.
 Many heal just fine without an operation.
 Minor fractures with minimal displacement do very well with nonsurgical treatment.
 Science has shown that there is no difference in use of a sling, shoulder immobilizer or figure-of-eight brace.
 These devices are used for support and comfort only.

 If non-operative care is chosen, regular follow-up care for a physical exam and xrays is important to ensure that the fracture stays in good position and heals appropriately.
 Cutting down or quitting smoking and tight blood sugar control if you are a diabetic is important for the healing process.

 Surgical Treatment for Broken Collarbones

 Surgeons may recommend an operation to fix the broken collarbone if it is broken into many pieces, if the bones are far apart, if the bone sticks out through the skin, or if the nerves or blood vessels are injured.
 Several studies have shown that surgery helps reduce pain, get people back to work sooner and maintains shoulder strength and motion.